 How Apple Is Changing The AR Game

 Apple is leveraging AR technology as a way to become even more business-friendly.
-The novel iPhone's AR features are certainly a wakeup call for all app designers, marketers, entrepreneurs, and technology frontrunners.
-It has unlocked the doors for a whole new realm of potentials beyond our imagination.
-Realizing AR's potential to succeed or fail a business is now a critical undertaking for companies.
-The rise of AR is about technology progressing to the next level.
+The novel iPhone's AR features are a wakeup call for all app designers, marketers, entrepreneurs, and technology frontrunners.
+It has unlocked the doors for a whole new realm of potential beyond our imagination.
+Technology is progressing to the next level, and realizing its potential to boost or sink sales is now a critical undertaking for companies.

-Apple's Bionic chip and its inimitable neural networks mean that trainers can enhance your free throws and you can play Galaga without visiting an arcade but there's more to come.
-The company is already working on autonomous automobiles, an AR/VR headset, and smart glasses all of which will have additional screens to augment.
+Currently, Apple's Bionic chip and its inimitable neural networks mean that trainers can enhance your free throws and you can play Galaga without visiting an arcade, but there's more still to come.
+The company is already working on autonomous automobiles, an AR/VR/mixed reality headset launching as early as 2022 (which will compete with Facebook's Oculus and Sony's PlayStation VR), and smart glasses, all of which will have additional screens to augment.
 Apple is just getting started in a new ecosphere of screens.
-The world is no longer just what you see; it's what you'll augment.
-In fact, Apple is expected to launch an augmented reality line of smart glasses called Apple Glass in the spring of 2021, in which both lenses are displays that support gesture interaction.
-Gesture control allows the Apple Glass to be controlled without depending on a controller that is easily misplaced.

 Apple’s Quick Look for eCommerce Retailers

 Apple is also producing spatial audio into Quick Look, which allows 3D models to produce sound from no matter where they have been virtually positioned in your space.
 The sound varies as the model is relocated.
-The evolution of AR technology, together with the impending deployment of 5G mobile network systems, are increasing anticipations about the ways the technology will be utilized in eCommerce.
+The evolution of AR technology, together with the impending deployment of 5G mobile network systems, is creating anticipation about the ways the technology will be utilized in eCommerce.

 Apple’s latest ARKit 3.5 leverages the new-fangled LiDAR Scanner and depth sensing system on iPad Pro to support a new cohort of AR apps that use Scene Geometry for improved scene understanding and object blocking.
-Currently, AR experiences on iPad Pro are superior with Instant AR placement, and better-quality Motion Capture and People Occlusion -all without you writing any new code.
+Currently, AR experiences on iPad Pro are superior with Instant AR placement, and better-quality Motion Capture and People Occlusion–all without you having to write any new code.